wangywUST/wangywust.github.io/nlp-lab.md

 ## Research Aim

-At the NICE Lab, we envision a future where AI and networks converge to create intelligent digital ecosystems.
+At the UC Merced NLP Lab, we envision a future where language model based AI assistants converge to create intelligent digital ecosystems.
 Our mission is to pioneer transformative technologies at this intersection, developing next-generation systems that are both technologically advanced and human-centric, ultimately building the foundation for a fully connected, intelligent world.

 ## Team Members